cesinco/tableau-dashboard-extension-d3js/README.md

         index.html
 ```

-However, if you are uploading your extension application into an existing site that you previously created for hosting other Tableau Dashboard Extension applications, youmay not need to upload the `d3.v7.min.js` file and the `lib` folder with its `tableau.extensions.*.js` files, so long as your path names reference these files correctly.
+However, if you are uploading your extension application into an existing site that you previously created for hosting other Tableau Dashboard Extension applications, you may not need to upload the `d3.v7.min.js` file and the `lib` folder with its `tableau.extensions.*.js` files, so long as your path names reference these files correctly.

 A typical Tableau Dashboard Extension application will consist of 3 files, those being: